I'm Roger Hedgecock filling in for Rush, taking your calls at 1-800-282-2882.

 In other words, a nuclear event.

-According to uh Mr. Williams in his book, The Terrorist Was Last Seen in Mexico, where on November 1st, 2004, he allegedly hijacked a piper pawnee crop duster from Ahido Queritaro near Mexicali to transport a nuclear weapon and nuclear equipment into the U.S. This person isn't even on the ten most wanted.
+According to Mr. Williams in his book, The Terrorist Was Last Seen in Mexico, where on November 1st, 2004, he allegedly hijacked a Piper Pawnee crop duster from Ejito Cuerataro near Mexicali to transport a nuclear weapon and nuclear equipment into the U.S.

-Uh I'd be on the lookout for him uh 24-7 if I were you.
+I'd be on the lookout for him 24-7 if I were you, because this is the threat we're actually facing.

-It isn't the uh whether or not the uh Goodyear plant's gonna stay in Kansas, it isn't whether or not we're gonna have candy manufactured in the United States, it isn't whether or not we have ethical second-in-command at the uh Democrat new majority in the House of Representatives, all those things that fill up the newspaper and most of the uh uh cable news networks uh pale into absolute insignificance when compared to the threat we actually face when compared to what's actually going to happen.
+All of those things that fill up the newspaper and most of the cable news networks pale into absolute insignificance when compared to the threat we actually face when compared to what's actually going to happen.

-If we know on our southern border, and I live along the southern border, and we have seen the prayer rugs and Korans and all the things we found in the bushes along with all the other trash left by illegals coming into the United States, since we have seen the reports of the OTM category of the border patrol that's other than Mexicans that have been detained crossing the border illegally.
+If we know our southern and northern borders are virtually open, if we know on our southern border, and I live along the southern border and we have seen the prayer rugs and Korans and all the things we found in the bushes along with all the other trash left by illegals coming into the United States, since we have seen the reports of the OTM category of the border patrol, that's other than Mexicans that have been detained crossing the border illegally,

 It isn't just bad policy.

-It is i i it's all of those things, of course, but it is more fundamentally about whether or not we're going to protect ourselves from the coming attack.
+It's all of those things, of course, but it is more fundamentally about whether or not we're going to protect ourselves from the coming attack.

-Now, over in Iraq, where all of the attackers are currently focused, because that's where we're killing them and they're killing us, rather than in Albuquerque or Kansas City or someplace like that.
+Now, over in Iraq, where all of the attackers are currently focused, because that's where we're killing them and they're killing us, rather than in Albuquerque or Kansas City or someplace like that, Senator Hillary Rodham Clinton asked General Abuzaid yesterday, who was up there giving his report before the Senate Armed Services Committee for the first time since the election,

 Nobody disagrees.

-The brutal fact is none of it's happening.
+The brutal fact is, none of it's happening.

 Hope is not a strategy, she said.